Skip to content

 BCPS students at CCBC

-You can take any course at CCBC as long as you meet the prerequisites (and it works with your schedule!).
+You can take any course at CCBC as long as you meet the prerequisites (and it works with your schedule).
 This includes credit courses, for which you will earn college credits, and non-credit/continuing education courses that lead to a certificate or credential.

 Through the Dual Credit Program, you can earn high school and college credit for the same CCBC course.
 Courses must be on the BCPS Dual Credit course list to qualify, which is subject to change each school year.